-The turnover of the company has grown 33% over the past six years pursuant to an increase in selling prices but this year remained constant at last year's level as volumes declined due to economic challenges and demand reduction and production shut downs resulting from Covid pandemic.
-Cost of Sales was impacted by the sudden exchange devaluations which increased the cost of raw materials consequently gross margin was impacted.
+While the turnover of the company has grown 13% over the average of past four years pursuant to an increase in selling prices but declined this year by 11% as volumes took a hit due to economic challenges, demand reduction and production shut downs resulting from Covid pandemic.
+Cost of Sales was impacted by the sudden exchange devaluations increased the cost of imported raw materials consequently impacted amount and rate of gross margin.

-Administrative, selling and distribution expenses have reduced by 25% over the last six years mainly due to conversion from export to local sales and various cost reduction measures.
+Administrative, selling and distribution expenses have increased 6% over last year mainly due to increase and salaries and wages and increase in export related expenses.

-Finance cost increased by 41% mainly on account of consistent hikes in the Policy rate by SBP which was part of several other unprecedented measures being taken by the Government over the past two years to manage the economy under direction of IMF.
-Also, increase in short-term running finance resulted in higher finance cost which was required to support higher working capital resulting from higher local sales and carrying cost of a higher level of unsold stocks during the Covid pandemic.
+Finance cost increased by 5% mainly on account of consistent hikes in the Policy rate by SBP which was part of several unprecedented measures being taken by the Government over the past two years to manage the economy under direction of IMF.short-term running finance remained pretty much at last years leavel only reducing marginally resulted in high finance cost which was required to support working capital.

-Other operating expenses increased significantly due to unallocated expenses resulting from forced plant shut down during the pandemic and exchange losses on import of raw materials on back of sudden rupee devaluations.
+Other operating expenses increased significantly due to unallocated expenses resulting from forced plant shut down during the pandemic and exchange losses from frequent rupee devaluations on import of raw materials.